Sethu-madhav/Sethu-madhav/README.md

 - 👋 Hi, I’m @Sethu-madhav
 - 👀 I’m interested in ...
 Full stack web development, problem solving
-- 🌱 I’m currently learning ...
-Node and Next.js
+- 🌱 I’m currently working on ...
+DotNet and Azure
 - 💞️ I’m looking to collaborate on ... open source projects
 - 📫 How to reach me ... sethu4784@gmail.com